cosminadrianpopescu/azul/README.md

-You can choose to use a normal `tmux` workflow (with a main modifier followed by the command for `azul`), a normal `zellij` workflow (with shortcuts directly) from the terminal mode (so from your terminal), or a hybrid approach, like I do.
-I like the modes given by `zellij`, but I prefer to use a modifier to interact with `azul` and all the key to go normally to my terminal.
+You can choose to use a normal `tmux` workflow (with a main modifier followed by the command for `azul`), a normal `zellij` workflow (with shortcuts directly for selecting various modes), or a hybrid approach, like I do.
+I like the modes given by `zellij`, but I prefer to use a modifier to interact with `azul` and all the keys to go normally to my terminal.
+Or you can even choose an emacs like workflow (where you stay only in terminal mode and you do everything via modifiers).

+You have examples of these configs (`tmux.lua`, `zellij.lua` and `emacs.lua`)

 ### Floating panes